omar-mohamed/Object-Classification-CIFAR-100/README.md

  Fully connected layer 2: 1024 hidden neurons
  Fully connected layer 3: 1024 hidden neurons

+ **Additional details:**
- -Used Adam Optimizer
+ Used Adam Optimizer
- -Used learning rate decay
+ Used learning rate decay
- -Used mini batch of size 32
+ Used mini batch of size 32
- -Used xavier weight initialization
+ Used xavier weight initialization
- -Used relu activation in hidden states
+ Used relu activation in hidden states
- -Used softmax with cross entropy in output
+ Used softmax with cross entropy in output
- -Used early stopping
+ Used early stopping

 # Results:
  Ongoing..

 # Usage:
 Here we will discuss how to run the project and what each file is responsible of: